 - 1. Texas A&M International University will continue to place advertisements of job opportunities through local job service offices. - 2.
 Due to the extensive technical education and experience required for some positions, Texas A&M International University will also continue to place job opportunity announcements on its website and in local, regional, state, and/or national media when appropriate. - 3.
 Job advertisements will always carry the Equal Employment Opportunity clause. - 4.
 Minority and female applicants will be considered for all positions for which they are qualified. - 5.
 Texas A&M International University will participate in job fairs if there are sufficient numbers of openings to warrant participation. - 6.
-Texas A&M International University will continue to recruit at several colleges and universities.
-Texas A&M International University targets universities based in part on the diversity of its student body. - 7.
-Texas A&M International University will continue to employ part-time work-study students during the school year and part-time student employees during the summer. - 8.
+Texas A&M International University will continue to employ part-time work-study students during the school year and part-time student employees during the summer. - 7.
 Texas A&M International University will continue to publish recruiting media where minority and female members of the workforce are included.